 Redness on the bottom (diaper rash)

-Your baby’s bottom becomes red.
+Your baby’s bottom can become red.
 The redness can spread to the thighs, vulva, or scrotum.
-Your baby appears uncomfortable and irritable, especially when he or she pees.
+Your baby may be more irritable, especially when he or she pees.

 What to do?